saltycrane/flask-encryptedsession/README.rst

 Flask-EncryptedSession is a replacement for the default Flask session.
-In addition to signing, it encrypts the cookie using the keyczar libary.
-It is based on (and provides a similar interface to) Werkzeug's SecureCookie, Flask's SecureCookieSession and SecureCookieSessionInterface.
+In addition to signing, it encrypts the cookie using the keyczar library.
+It is based on (and provides a similar interface to) Werkzeug's SecureCookie and Flask's SecureCookieSession and SecureCookieSessionInterface.

 Install
 =======